Angad8285/My-first-Website/README.md

 # My-first-Website
-Open it, to see where you started from.
+Open it, to see where I started from.